+Risk Type and Description

+Reduced energy grid stability/power outages creating outages impacting product delivery

+Horizon: Medium to Long-term

+Our Response

-Risk Type and Description Our Response Market Reduced energy grid stability/power outages creating outages impacting product delivery Governmental regulatory decisions on alternative energy sources, prioritisation of energy security and/or lack of government investment in critical infrastructure could impact SKG operations.
+Governmental regulatory decisions on alternative energy sources, prioritisation of energy security and/or lack of government investment in critical infrastructure could impact SKG operations.
 As a result, power outages could cause issues with the effective running of its operations.
-These events could create business interruption or losses, supply continuity issues, risk of contract Link to Strategic Priority: breaches, impact on plant maintenance costs and increased manufacturing costs.
-Wedium to Long-term Mitigation: SKG is focused on investing in new energy sources, energy reduction, and on the efficient generation of energy on site to avoid the potential impact of future interruption of the energy grid and resulting power outages.
-SKG has increased its energy independence through on-site generation and a broadening of its green energy sourcing.
-Continuous investment in lower emissions technologies.
-Review and trial of alternative low carbon energy sources.
-Processes in place to evaluate individual plants' grid risks and identify back-up options for locations at higher risks of energy interruptions.
-Policy and Legal External infrastructure and energy transition planning resulting in increased costs and requiring strategic capital investment The availability of low carbon and reliable energy sources for energy intensive assets such as paper mills, along with National Governments' policies and investment in clean energy, or lack thereof, could impact the continuity of production, increase costs of energy sources and require extensive investment to ensure key assets have reliable, clean energy sources.
-Link to Strategic Priority: Mitigation: SKG has strategic planning in place to assist the Group in ensuring that its energy needs are met without interruption to its services and at optimal cost.
-The SKG operational excellence team focuses on innovations that reduce energy consumption and materials while also seeking solutions such as 'in plant' energy generation.
-SKG regularly monitors the regulatory and policy trends in the countries where it operates to identify changes in the regulatory environment that could adversely affect SKG's energy requirements.
+These events could create business interruption or losses, supply continuity issues, risk of contract breaches, impact on plant maintenance costs and increased manufacturing costs.

+- SKG is focused on investing in new energy sources, energy reduction, and on the efficient generation of energy on site to avoid the potential impact of future interruption of the energy grid and resulting power outages. - SKG has increased its energy independence through on-site generation and a broadening of its green energy sourcing. - Continuous investment in lower emissions technologies. - Review and trial of alternative low carbon energy sources. - Processes in place to evaluate individual plants' grid risks and identify back-up options for locations at higher risks of energy interruptions.

+Policy and Legal

+External infrastructure and energy transition planning resulting in increased costs and requiring strategic capital investment

+Horizon: Long-term

+The availability of low carbon and reliable energy sources for energy intensive assets such as paper mills, along with National Governments' policies and investment in clean energy, or lack thereof, could impact the continuity of production, increase costs of energy sources and require extensive investment to ensure key assets have reliable, clean energy sources.

-- The Group applies hedging of energy as appropriate to avoid energy price fluctuations.
-SKG continually reviews, investigates and trials alternative, lower carbon energy sources.
+- SKG has strategic planning in place to assist the Group in ensuring that its energy needs are met without interruption to its services and at optimal cost. - The SKG operational excellence team focuses on innovations that reduce energy consumption and materials while also seeking solutions such as 'in plant' energy generation. - SKG regularly monitors the regulatory and policy trends in the countries where it operates to identify changes in the regulatory environment that could adversely affect SKG's energy requirements. - The Group applies hedging of energy as appropriate to avoid energy price fluctuations. - SKG continually reviews, investigates and trials alternative, lower carbon energy sources.

-Partner of Choice
+Partner ofChoice

-t Capital Allocation
+Operational